OCP Security Policy

-The End User and/or the Partner will use commercially reasonable efforts to prevent and/or block any prohibited use by others.
+The Customer and/or the Partner will use commercially reasonable efforts to prevent and/or block any prohibited use by others.

-The End User and/or the Partner will maintain any reasonable, appropriate administrative, physical, and technical level of security regarding its account ID, password, antivirus and firewall protections, and connectivity with the OCP Services.
+The Customer and/or the Partner will maintain any reasonable, appropriate administrative, physical, and technical level of security regarding its account ID, password, antivirus and firewall protections, and connectivity with the OCP Services.

-The End User and/or the Partner shall maintain strict security over all VoIP Services lines.
-The End User and/or the Partner acknowledges that Omilia does not provide the End User and/or the Partner with the ability to reach 911, 112 or other emergency services and the End User and/or the Partner agrees to inform any individuals who may be present where the OCP Services are used, or who use the OCP Services, of the non-availability of 911, 112 or other emergency dialing.
+The Customer and/or the Partner shall maintain strict security over all VoIP Services lines.
+The Customer and/or the Partner acknowledges that Omilia does not provide the Customer and/or the Partner with the ability to reach 911, 112, or other emergency services and the Customer and/or the Partner agrees to inform any individuals who may be present where the OCP Services are used, or who use the OCP Services, of the non-availability of 911, 112 or another emergency dialing.

-If the OCP Services will be used to transmit or process Personal Data, the End User and/or the Partner will ensure that all Personal Data is captured and used solely via the use of available Security Features and clear, solid and undisputed consent has been received and recorded by the End User for its data subjects, if applicable.
+If the OCP Services will be used to transmit or process Personal Data, the Customer and/or the Partner will ensure that all Personal Data is captured and used solely via the use of available Security Features and clear, solid and undisputed consent/ authorization has been received and recorded by the Customer for its data subjects (i.e., Customer’s End-Users), if applicable.

 Recordings.
-As between Omilia and the End User, Omilia acknowledges that use of Recordings is solely within the End User’s discretion and control.
-Without limiting the foregoing: (i) Omilia accepts sole responsibility for determining the method and manner of performing recording as part of the OCP Services such that it is compliant with all applicable Laws and for instructing the services accordingly; and (ii) The End User shall note that Recordings may be made only for diagnostic, quality assurance, and/or Support purposes, and in any event only for purposes required and/or in compliance with all applicable Laws.
-The End User will ensure that (a) Recordings will not knowingly include any bank account number, credit card number, authentication code, Social Security number or Personal Data, except as allowed or required by all applicable Laws; or (b) Recordings are encrypted at all times.
-To the extent Recordings are encrypted or where encryption is electable by the End User as part of the OCP Services, the End User shall elect such encryption.
-End User shall not modify, disable, or circumvent the Recording encryption feature within the OCP Services and shall otherwise ensure that it will use the OCP Services in compliance with the encryption feature.
+As between Omilia and the Customer, Omilia acknowledges that the use of Recordings is solely within the Customer’s discretion and control.
+Without limiting the foregoing: (i) Omilia accepts sole responsibility for determining the method and manner of performing recording as part of the OCP Services such that it is compliant with all applicable Laws and for instructing the services accordingly; and (ii) The Customer shall note that Recordings may be made only for diagnostic, quality assurance, and/or Support purposes, and in any event only for purposes required and/or in compliance with all applicable Laws.
+The Customer will ensure that (a) Recordings will not knowingly include any bank account number, credit card number, authentication code, Social Security number, or Personal Data, except as allowed or required by all applicable Laws; or (b) Recordings are encrypted at all times.
+To the extent Recordings are encrypted or where encryption is electable by the Customer as part of the OCP Services, the Customer shall elect such encryption.
+The Customer shall not modify, disable, or circumvent the Recording encryption feature within the OCP Services and shall otherwise ensure that it will use the OCP Services in compliance with the encryption feature

 8. Industry-Specific Certifications